KozlovRoman/spring-boot-sql/README.md

 # Spring Boot, SQL - an example with PostgreSQL and JPA

-A simple Spring Boot application and Postgresql database connects to this App.
+A simple Spring Boot application and PostgreSQL database connects to this App.

 ### Technologies
 - Spring Boot